iceyebee/ptt_interview/README.md

 (To create your own project, run this commend:
 `$ scrapy startproject [new project name]`)
 # Set up browser settings
-IMPORTANT: your spider program will soon face connection problem if you do not set up a proper user-agent setting.
+IMPORTANT: your spider program will soon face some connection problems if you do not set up a proper **user-agent** setting.

 To get your setting as a string:
 1. Go to **View** > **Developer Options** > **Elements**.